nekrutnikolai/minerwrangler/README.md

-# UltimateMinerInstall
+# MinerInstall
-A shell script to install mining software on Linux
+The ultimate shell script to ease your way into mining on Linux

 # Disclaimer
 Use these scripts are your own risk.
-I am not responsible for any damage that may occur.
+I am not responsible for any damage that may occur

 ## To Do
 * Add AMD version